datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 from: [Debian wiki](https://wiki.debian.org/Openbox/ "Openbox documentation on Debian's wiki")

-In short, what Openbox give you are just the "boxes" in which the programs are run.
+In short, what Openbox gives you are just the "boxes" in which the programs are run.

 This modesty is the reason why people love Openbox.
 You will have the freedom to deeply configure the GUI.